25 THINGS NOT TO SAY TO AN IBS SUFFERER! One 1 thing TO say!

 My name is Michael Mahoney

-I do not have IBS, but I have lived with it since 1992 helping referred patients, and clients personally in my hypnotherapy practice, and since 1998 through my highly acclaimed IBS Audio Program 100 which has users in 45 countries.
+I do not have IBS, but I have lived with it since 1992 helping GP's and Consultants referred patients, and clients personally in my hypnotherapy practice, and since 1998 through my highly acclaimed IBS Audio Program 100 which has users in over 40 countries.

 The above examples are some of the many reported back to me by my patients over the years.
 The answers are from my recollections of patients reported responses and my own thoughts mixed in.